dotcomjungle/search-autocomplete-by-dotcomjungle/readme-for-dcj-site.md

 ## Improving this Plugin

-To report a bug, or contribute code to this project, visit the [GitHub](https://github.com/dotcomjungle/search-autocomplete-by-dotcomjungle#improving-this-plugin) for this project.
+To report a bug, or contribute code to this open source project, visit the [GitHub](https://github.com/dotcomjungle/search-autocomplete-by-dotcomjungle#improving-this-plugin) for this plugin.